top of page

 Quick pickling is much easier and faster than traditional pickling.
 With no need for long fermenting times, you can have delicious pickled vegetables ready in as little as 24 hours.
 All you need is fresh vegetables, vinegar, water, sugar, salt, and your choice of spices.
 You can prepare your ingredients, pack them into jars, and let them sit in the fridge.
 In a day or two, you’ll have tangy, crunchy vegetables that add zest to any meal.

-For seniors who may not want to spend hours in the kitchen, quick pickling is a perfect way to try something new without committing too much time or effort.
+For those who may not want to spend hours in the kitchen, quick pickling is a perfect way to try something new without committing too much time or effort.

 2. Nutrient Preservation